bobby-valenzuela/Notes/Information_Technology/Software_Development/Perl/Perl.md

 \# printing INC and using those paths

-\- using perl -V - Look at %ENV adding all those paths compiles but gives error I noted a few comments back when running exe (same err kev found)
+\- using perl -V - Look at %ENV adding all those paths compiles but gives error I noted a few comments back when running exe ()

 \- using perl -e 'print join "\n", @INC;' (same as above)